 Although this amendment may seem like a curtailment of the occupier’s rights, it is necessary for striking the balance between those rights and the rights of Traditional Owners under the Act.
 Namely, the rights to the protection and management of their own Cultural Heritage.

 Review of the Aboriginal Heritage Act 2006

 In 2007, the Act came into being, enshrining Council and its responsibilities to register Aboriginal parties to manage both Country and Cultural Heritage.
-Also in 2007, the United Nations General Assembly adopted the significant .
+Also in 2007, the United Nations General Assembly adopted the significant Declaration on the Rights of .
 Supporting the survival, dignity and wellbeing of Our People, the Declaration is the foundation of Council's work.

 The Aboriginal Heritage Act and Declaration, together, provide some of the greatest protections for Traditional Owners in the country.
 However, there is still much to be done in realising a fundamentally self-determined and tangible ownership of our Culture, Heritage, History and Country.
 The time has come for Traditional Owners to do more than play a part, they must realise their rights to control their Cultural Heritage through the law that governs the protection and management of that Cultural Heritage.

-On 22 June 2020, Council published , a Discussion Paper on legislative reform of the Aboriginal Heritage Act 2006.
+On 22 June 2020, Council published Taking Control of Our , a Discussion Paper on legislative reform of the Aboriginal Heritage Act 2006.
 The review is undertaken pursuant to its responsibilities under Sections 132(2)(cg) and 132(3) of the Act and the objective was to have a genuine conversation with Traditional Owners, land managers, the broader community and the government on the operation of the Act.